svanhalla/prompt-lab/PROMPT.md

   - **Template Structure**: Store templates in `internal/web/templates/` directory with proper file organization
   - **Embedded Templates**: Use Go's `embed` directive to embed template files in the binary
   - **Template Manager**: Create `internal/web/templates.go` to load and manage all templates
+  - **Hot Reload Development**: Implement filesystem fallback - if template files exist on disk, use them (allowing live editing); otherwise use embedded templates (production)
+  - **Development Mode**: Auto-detect development mode by checking if template files exist in filesystem
   - **No Inline HTML**: Avoid inline HTML strings in Go code; use proper template files for maintainability
 - **Styling**: **Tailwind CSS** (set up a minimal build pipeline).
 - **Logging**: **logrus** (JSON formatter in production; human-readable in dev).